George Wallace: Segregation

 In the 1962 Democratic primary, Wallace finished first, ahead of State Senator Ryan DeGraffenried Sr., and taking 35 percent of the vote.
 In the runoff, Wallace won the nomination with 55 percent of the vote.
 As no Republican filed to run, this all but assured Wallace of becoming the next governor.
 He won a crushing victory in the November general election, taking 96 percent of the vote.
-As noted above, Democratic dominance had been achieved by disenfranchising most Blacks and many poor whites in the state for decades, which lasted until years after federal civil rights legislation was passed in 1964 and 1965.
+As noted above, Democratic dominance had been achieved by disenfranchising most blacks and many poor whites in the state for decades, which lasted until years after federal civil rights legislation was passed in 1964 and 1965.

 Wallace took the oath of office on January 14, 1963, standing on the gold star marking the spot where, nearly 102 years earlier, Jefferson Davis was sworn in as provisional president of the Confederate States of America.
 In his inaugural speech, Wallace said:

 In the name of the greatest people that have ever trod this Earth, I draw the line in the dust and toss the gauntlet before the feet of tyranny, and I say segregation now, segregation tomorrow, segregation forever.

-This sentence had been written by Wallace's new speechwriter, Ku Klux Klan leader Asa Earl Carter.
+This sentence had been written by Wallace's new speechwriter, a former Ku Klux Klan leader Asa Earl Carter.

 In 1963, President John F. Kennedy's administration ordered the U.S. Army's 2nd Infantry Division from Fort Benning, Georgia to be prepared to enforce the racial integration of the University of Alabama in Tuscaloosa.
-In a vain attempt to halt the enrollment of Black students Vivian Malone and James Hood, Governor Wallace stood in front of Foster Auditorium at the University of Alabama on June 11, 1963.
+In a vain attempt to halt the enrollment of black students Vivian Malone and James Hood, Governor Wallace stood in front of Foster Auditorium at the University of Alabama on June 11, 1963.
 This became known as the "Stand in the Schoolhouse Door".

-In September 1963, Wallace attempted to stop four Black students from enrolling in four separate elementary schools in Huntsville.
+In September 1963, Wallace attempted to stop four black students from enrolling in four separate elementary schools in Huntsville.
 After intervention by a federal court in Birmingham, the four children were allowed to enter on September 9, becoming the first to integrate a primary or secondary school in Alabama.

 Wallace desperately wanted to preserve segregation.
 In his own words: "The President [John F. Kennedy] wants us to surrender this state to Martin Luther King and his group of pro-Communists who have instituted these demonstrations."

 Wallace predicted, during a Milwaukee, Wisconsin speech on September 17, 1964, that the office-holding supporters of a civil rights bill would politically "bite the dust" by 1966 and 1968.

 The Encyclopædia Britannica characterized him not so much as a segregationist but more as a "populist" who pandered to the white majority of Alabama voters.
 It notes that his failed attempt at presidential politics created lessons that later influenced the populist candidacies of Jimmy Carter and Ronald Reagan.
 Jack Newfield wrote in 1971 that Wallace "recently has been sounding like William Jennings Bryan as he attacked concentrated wealth in his speeches".